david-agumya/Surf-Videos/README.md

+## Objective
+___
+Create a web application that use the youtube API to show surf videos with the following requirements
+- infinite pagination
+- Home page with surf videos
+- Search functionality on Home Page
+- Redirect from Home Page to Video Detail page with comments and other videos by video creator

 ## First Goal
 ___
 Create a MVP, minimum viable product from the intial README, for this i elect to build it solely in React